rdwrome/261fa24/01Scratch/README.md

 - [Install Visual Studio Code](https://code.visualstudio.com/download), our text editor for this class
 - Set up a GitHub.com account with a simple username you can use professionally
 - Download and install [GitHub Desktop](https://desktop.github.com/)
+- Sign in to GitHub Desktop using your GitHub.com username
-- In GitHub Desktop, go to File > Clone Repository and clone the class repository (261)
+- In GitHub Desktop, go to File > Clone Repository and clone the class repository (https://github.com/rdwrome/261???)
 - Setup GitHub/save the local file path (where the files are on your computer) somewhere you can easily find the files (i.e. Documents NOT iCloud!)
 - Go to File > New repository
 - Create a new repository called "itp"